 Hello darlings!
 In today’s post I tell you how to tone bleached hair at home step by step.
 Both to get a platinum blonde and other shades of extra light blonde.
-At the time I told you how to nuance wicks and it turned out to be a very popular post.
-So this time I wanted to have not only how to apply the correct toner to correct the yellow in balayage or other wicks, but when we carry the discoloration at the root.
+At the time I told you how to tone up highlights and it turned out to be a very popular post.
+So this time I wanted to have not only how to apply the correct toner to correct the yellow in balayage or other highlights, but when we carry the discoloration at the root.

 In the photo you see I certainly carry the discoloration tinged with dye.
 But better keep reading to know which technique to choose depending on your case.